EdSDR/EdSDR/README.md

  </p>

  -  I work at **AGIc** and spend my spare time building fun stuff.
- -  I’m currently learning/Improving **Rust, HTMX, Leptos**, and some libs for web dev.
+ -  I’m currently learning/Improving **Rust, HTMX, Leptos, Three**, and some libs for web dev.
  -  Fun fact **I know how to fly a plane** and my work appeared on a **[Fireship Video](https://youtu.be/HCOQmKTFzYY?t=96)**.

 ---